 An individual artist presenting exclusively their own work

-Projects that are part of the programming of a 501(c)3 non-profit organization
+Projects that are part of the programming of a 501(c)3 non-profit arts organization

 Projects at a commercial gallery